Anip95/satellite-vehicle-detection-classification/README.md

 Despite the good results, YOLO is flawed when it comes to detecting very small objects.
 This problem is due to how:
-  - It divides the image in a grid, that could assign small objects to much bigger cells;
+  - The grid-based prediction mechanism, which may assign small objects to disproportionately large cells;
-  - It performs a downsampling during the features extraction, that can lead to losing some critical details.
+  - Downsampling operations during feature extraction, which may cause the loss of important fine-grained details.

 ### Possible future developments

-  - Usage of YOLOv11l or YOLOv11x that are much bigger models with better capabilities, although requiring much more ample computing power;
+  - Use larger models such as YOLOv11l or YOLOv11x for improved detection performance (with higher computational requirements);
-  - Application of the model to a bigger dataset to improve generalization;
+  - Expand the dataset for better generalization;
-  - Exploration more optimization and fine tuning techniques;
+  - Explore more advanced optimization and fine-tuning strategies;
-  - Usage of the model in real time application, such as scaling it to be used on edge devices mounted on UAVs.
+  - Deploy the model in real-time applications (e.g., UAV-mounted edge devices).